 **** 14:50:34 The PACK factor has changed.
 The minimum PACK factor is about 1270 data records per request.
 The maximum PACK factor is about 1298 data records per request.

-In the message above, the word "about" indicates that worker instances can have a different Pack factor.
+In this message, the word "about" indicates that worker instances can have a different Pack factor.